On behalf of a group of 4 friends, I wanted to share our experience for those who may be reluctant to try online bridge:

 I think, moving forward, online lessons and games could actually be my preference.

 On a personal note, learning online has major advantages - it provides an excellent teaching platform which one can then re-visit afterwards.
-Whilst I haven’t attended face to face bridge lessons, I think the way we have learnt has been superb and gives me the opportunity to revise aspects of the game that I may not have understood fully initially all in the comforts of my own home.
+Whilst I haven’t ever attended face to face bridge lessons, I think the way we have learnt has been superb and gives me the opportunity to revise aspects of the game that I may not have understood fully initially all in the comforts of my own home.
 I also think learning online helped me to concentrate more fully and not have the distractions of other people or waiting to get a teacher coming to your table.

 Now that I have got some basic skills, I really look forward to playing at a table with friends face to face and having some fun!